ArcelinoNeto/library/README.md

 # About
-This project is the result of a challenge proposed by the company APP NOZ.
+This project is the result of a challenge proposed by the company Levante.
-The project proposal is the creation of an API to manage a "Library"
+The project proposal is the creation of an application for the management of a "Library".

+# Projeto
+O projeto foi construído seguindo as regras definidas pelo pessoal da [Levante](https://gist.github.com/caioagiani/66b26f85ab6db506fecb9a90a04389f7).

 # Technology stack
 This is application using